vedvasu/deploy-gcp-kubernetes/README.md

   - Try the explorer API - http://127.0.0.1:8000/explorer/play
     - SELECT * from gpt2_GeneratedText

-### Test the docker application
+- **Test the docker application**
   - Install the docker from here and launch the docker on your local machine.
   - Running `docker ps` would confirm the installation.
   - From inside the `django_app` directory build the docker image
     - `docker build -f ../docker/Dockerfile -t django-app:latest .
-  docker ls`
+    - `docker images`
   - Run application
     - `docker run -p 8000:8000 django-app`
   - Try the model API - http://127.0.0.1:8000/generate/